Centre for Children, Young People and Families

 Teaching and training

-The Centre for Vulnerable Children, Young People and Families offers training to educators on issues such as PSHE, and also invites children and young people to learn about conducting their own research projects.
+The Centre for Children and Families offers training to educators on issues such as PSHE and bullying.
+We also invite children and young people to learn about what is involved in research and conducting their own research projects, and engage with parents on issues such as inclusion, wellbeing and building resilience.
 We work collaboratively with charities and local authorities to support evaluation of services, offering analysis consultancy and research training to upskill staff.
 Internally, we ensure that our researcher and practitioner expertise is joined up, ensuring postgraduate students benefit from insights into both strands.
-The Centre also emphasizes the need for students always to consider the broader context in their research, to ask: ‘What are the key issues that my research can address in the real world?’
+The Centre also emphasizes the need for our students always to consider the broader context in their research, to ask: ‘What are the key issues that my research can address in the real world?’

 News and events

-As part of the ILD, the Centre organises various events, including specific activities for Anti-bullying week, which is held in partnership with the Royal Borough of Greenwich.
-These include book launches, daily webinars, in-person events and roundtable discussions aimed at teachers, children and young people.
+As part of the ILD, the Centre organises various events, including specific activities yearly for Anti-bullying week, which is held in partnership with the Royal Borough of Greenwich.
+These include book launches, daily webinars, in-person events and roundtable discussions aimed at teachers, children and young people (see our ILD Anti-Bullying Network).

-We also host the Youth Wellbeing Hub, which builds on research conducted over the past fifteen years looking at children and adolescents’ behaviour and attitudes.
+We host the Youth Wellbeing Hub, led by Dr Amy Moon, which builds on research conducted over the past fifteen years looking at children and adolescents’ behaviour and attitudes.
 Current and on-going research focuses on children’s attitudes towards debt, environmental behaviour and sustainability and cultural differences in understanding and provision for antisocial behaviour in schools.
 The Youth Wellbeing Hub’s work has included funded projects in London, Kent and South-East England as well as with partners in national and international organisations.
 Researchers have well-established links with local partners across the UK, Europe and worldwide (including France, Spain, Latin America, Australia, Africa and China).
-The Youth Wellbeing Hub is co-led by Professor Pam Maras and Dr Amy Moon.

 To keep up-to-date of our forthcoming events please follow our blog.